openalea-incubator/WheatFspm/README.md

 *Adapted from Gauthier et al. (2020)*

 * *Farquhar-Wheat*: Farquhar-based model of photosynthesis, stomatal conductance, organ temperature and transpiration.
-* *Elong-Wheat*: regulation of leaf and internode elongation by C and N metabolites and coordination rules.
+* *Elong-Wheat*: regulation of leaf and internode elongation by C and N metabolites, temperature and coordination rules.
 * *Growth-Wheat*: growth in biomass of leaves, internodes and roots ; related consumption in C and N metabolites.
 * *CN-Wheat*: synthesis and degradation of C and N metabolites at organ level and allocation between tillers' organs.
 * *Respi-Wheat*: respiratory-costs related to the main biological processes.